 SMEs should be adept at conducting thorough research to stay updated on the latest developments in their field.
 This helps them provide the most current and relevant information.
 For example, an SME in healthcare needs to keep up with the latest medical research and treatments

 Accuracy is critical for SMEs.
-They must pay close attention to details to ensure that all information and deliverables are correct and meet the required standards.
+They must pay close attention to details to ensure all information and deliverables are correct and meet the required standards.
 This is especially important for roles that involve compliance and quality assurance

-The ability to adapt to changing circumstances and new information is essential for SMEs.
+Adapting to changing circumstances and new information is essential for SMEs.
 They must be flexible and open to learning new skills and technologies.
 This is particularly important in fast-paced industries like technology and finance

 SMEs often play a role in training and mentoring others.
 They need to be able to teach and guide team members, helping them develop their skills and knowledge.
 This is a key part of subject matter expert skills